boecker-lab/docs.sirius.github.io/docs/_pages/io.md

 sharing and data visualization.
 The summaries are not imported into SIRIUS but are (re-)created based on the actual results every time a project-space is exported.

+#### Molecular formula results summary

+`formula_identifications.tsv` contains the top-ranked formula result of each compound as determined by the SIRIUS score, or the ZODIAC if available.
+However, different adduct candidates with the same precursor ion molecular formula will have identical score (e.g. `[C20H14O6 + NH4]+` and `[C20H19NO7 - H2O + H]+`).
+In such cases, the the top-ranked candidate in `formula_identifications.tsv` is resolved to `[C20H17NO6 + H]+` only considering the ion type but ignoring adduct types.
+`formula_identifications_adducts.tsv` contains all top-ranked adducts (in this case `[C20H14O6 + NH4]+` and `[C20H19NO7 - H2O + H]+`).

+#### Molecular structure results summary

+`compound_identifications.tsv` contains the top-ranked structure result of each compound as determined using the CSI:FingerID score; the molecular formula of the top structure does not have to be the top-ranked molecular formula of this compound.
+`compound_identifications_adducts.tsv` contains the top structure for each considered adduct of the top molecular formula.

+#### CANOPUS results summary

+`canopus_summary.tsv` contains compound classes predicted to be present by CANOPUS for the top-ranked molecular formula of each compound.

 ### Standardized project-space summary with mzTab-M